-Details of the share options granted pursuant to the Scheme 2002 are set out in the Directors' Statement on page 53 and 54 of the Annual Report.
-In accordance with Rule 704(29) of the Listing Rules, the necessary SGXNET announcement of the FY2020 share options granted was made on 10 November 2020.
+Under the rules of Scheme 2002, the expiry of Scheme 2002 does not affect any options which have been granted, whether such options have been exercised (whether fully or partially) or not.
+Details of the share options granted pursuant to the Scheme 2002 are set out in the Directors' Statement on pages 55 and 56 of the Annual Report.
+In accordance with Rule 704(29) of the Listing Rules, the necessary SGXNET announcement of the FY2021 share options granted was made on 18 November 2021.
+Particulars of outstanding options granted to Directors under the Scheme 2002 are set out in the Letter to Shareholders dated 6 April 2022.